doomer00/Pong/README.md

 # Pong Game

-This is a simple implementation of the classic game Pong using Python and the Pygame library.
+Pong in Python

 ## Introduction

 Pong is a two-dimensional sports game that simulates table tennis.
 The game involves two paddles and a ball, with players competing to score points against each other by hitting the ball past the opponent's paddle.

-This project presents a basic version of the Pong game developed in Python using the Pygame library, providing a simple player-versus-player experience and an AI opponent.

 ## Features

 - Player-versus-player gameplay
-- AI-controlled opponent
-- Simple scoring system
-- Basic game controls
+- The bot will track the ball's y position
+- Diffculties based on bot's paddle speed
+- Press q to quit, r to restart

 ## Installation